SKenzler/SKenzler/README.md

 #### Background

+My passion is building and deploying web apps developed using React combined with a solid grounding in HTML5, CSS3 and JavaScript.
+In addition, I have derived strong programming principles from attaining a Bachelor Degree in Computer Science, enabling me to apply these skills toward the completion of personal projects.

 I have been working in the Print Industry for over fifteen years.
-In my role, I am constantly trying to innovate, automate and streamline.
-Managing my team I ensure continual improvements to workflows, encouraging innovation and promoting an agile workfoce.
+Problem solving is a key component of mycurrent role as Production Supervisor.
+I am constantly finding ways to automate processes, streamline workflows and empower each team member.
+I have built a strong, highly efficient team by encouraging innovation, promoting an agile workforce and supporting open communication.

-Recently, my focus has shifted.
-With any kind of growth comes change and my interest in Web Development has lead me to pursue a career as a Frontend Developer.
-CMYK has now become RGB and millimetres have become pixels.

-I am passionate about code and my design methodology involves creating wireframe and designs in Figma, then coding the design in VS Code.
+Self development and growth are important to me.
+I am active in increasing my knowledge base and pushing into new and exciting opportunities.

 ___